 When you check your website be sure to check that images and videos are showing and ensure all of your pages are present and correct.
 Other things to consider checking are:

-Setting up Caching in a Cloudways WordPress hosting
+Set up Caching in Cloudways WordPress hosting

 The migration is basic, by which I mean they migrate the WordPress database, all the files including images and videos but they don’t do any caching setup.
 In my Siteground hosting account I had spent sometime setting up an SSL certificate, and optimizing caching to make sure my website loaded quickly.